Skip to main content

 “Seeing a familiar face during a vaccination can provide comfort,” Dr. Tellado says.
 “They know you are going to protect them and not let bad things happen.
 So if you’re helping, it must be safe.”

 “Congratulate your kiddo on their bravery or give them a special treat,” Dr. Tellado says.
+The bonus does not need to be a material object, either.
 “They can get an extra visit to the park or an extra story at bedtime.
 Do not underestimate the value of time with your child as a reward.”